bayusky/wazuh-custom-rules-and-decoders/integration/Readme.md

 You can change `<group>` into `<rule_id>` or `<level>`
 ### Integration with Telegram
 * Copy `custom-telegram*` file to `/var/ossec/integration`
-* Need your group Chat ID
+* Need your group Chat ID, put into cutom-telegram.py
 * Fix permission
 ```
 chown root:wazuh /var/ossec/integrations/custom-telegram*